 A Sampling of Our Curriculum

-Introduction to nutrition and food’s place in various societies
+Proper nutrition and food’s place in various cultures

 Cold Kitchen Basics: Fruit & vegetable preparation and handling; salads & salad dressings; cheese & dairy; mayonnaise